thoughtram/blog/_posts/2016-06-14-routing-in-angular-2-revisited.md

   - Resolving route data in Angular
   - Protecting Routes using Guards in Angular
   - Routing in Angular
-  - A web animations deep dive with Angular
+  - Custom Overlays with Angular's CDK - Part 2
-  - Custom themes with Angular Material
+  - Custom Overlays with Angular's CDK
 related_videos:
   - '175218351'
   - '189618526'